aldenkane/dds/README.md

 filePath --> takes relative file path as a string.

-Reads JSON file of form
+Reads JSON file of from

 {
 "swimDetected": "Boolean"